aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

     script:
 ```
 ### PARAMETERS
-Component author specifies configuration parameters used in lifecycle management scripts, and/or accessible by
+Component author specifies configuration parameters used in lifecycle management scripts, and/or are accessible by
  service runtime, which can both read and write configuration values.
 ```yaml
 Parameters: